-In Victoria Partida's current role, she coordinates the Women's Project Focus Groups.
-She also supports the outreach efforts of the 2020 Census.
-Victoria's previous experience includes working at Santa Clara Valley Medical Center as the Spanish Coordinator for the Chronic Disease Self Management Program (CDSMP) and as a Health Educator at Federally Qualified Health Centers on the subjects of breastfeeding and chronic diseases.
-She also serves on her neighborhood association board, where she coordinates community-building activities to encourage civic engagement.
+In Victoria Partida’s current role, she is the lead for health coverage programs, such as Medi-cal and Patient Coverage Access Program.
+Victoria is also the Health Educator for the Every Woman Counts Program, where she supports Community Health Workers in four different counties.
+Victoria’s previous experience includes working at Santa Clara Valley Medical Center as the Spanish Coordinator for the Chronic Disease Self Management Program (CDSMP) and as a Health Educator at Federally Qualified Health Centers on breastfeeding and chronic diseases.
+She serves on her neighborhood association board, where she coordinates community-building activities to encourage civic engagement.
 She was appointed to the City of San Jose Housing and Community Development Commission by Councilmember Maya Esparza in 2019.
-She has a passion for working with underserved communities, addressing the root causes of health disparities and advocacy.
-Victoria's love for public health stems from her parents' struggles with diabetes and being monolingual speakers.
-Their challenges influenced her to be heavily invested in the welfare for everyone who lacks the general knowledge, resources, and access to proper healthcare.
-Her goal is to bring patients to the table and create policies that create a stronger healthcare system that addresses the needs of communities.
+She has a passion for working with underserved communities, addressing the root causes of health disparities, and advocacy.
+Victoria’s love for public health stems from her parents’ struggles with diabetes and being monolingual speakers.
+Their challenges influenced her to be heavily invested in the welfare of everyone who lacks general knowledge, resources, and access to proper healthcare.
+Her goal is to bring patients to the table and create a stronger healthcare system that addresses communities’ needs.

 MPH from San Jose State University

 BS in Public Health; Community Health Emphasis from Fresno State University